saravana2906/kafkaspout/README.md

 Don't forget to start the kafka, and once zookeeper started, you can start kafka server.<br>

-First start the topology which acts as consumer which is never ending process.<br>
+Then , start the topology which acts as consumer which is never ending process.<br>

 Next start the producer you can also have loop to post more orders. producer program given will post only one order and you can see the results in topology execution where , order counts will get printed for every order you receives from kafka.<br>